-The Pleiades, also known as the Seven Sisters or Messier 45, is an open star cluster located in Taurus constellation.
+The Pleiades, also known as the Seven Sisters or Messier 45, is a famous open star cluster located in Taurus constellation.
 The brightest stars in the cluster represent the Pleiades, the Seven Sisters in Greek mythology, and their parents, the nymph Pleione and the Titan Atlas.

 The Pleiades (pronunciation: /ˈplaɪ.ədiːz/ or /ˈpliːədiːz/) star cluster is about 110 arcminutes in size and has an apparent magnitude of 1.6.